OVERVIEW

 This walk starts in the village of Blackheath.

-The walk ends in Leura with a transfer or short walk to the train station.
+The walk ends in Katoomba with a short walk to the train station.

 You will need to get yourself to and from the start and end of your walk. i.e. you will need to organise your travel to the start of the walk in the Blue Mountains.
 To make it easy we have collated some useful information that will assist you in making arrangements for your travel.